jentery/466/index.md

 ## Outcomes

 Your audiography is an experiment in sound, style, and genre.
 It should be creative and aware of its audience (i.e., your 466 peers).
 The title of your audio blog entry should reflect the theme of your audiography.
 When listening to your audiography, your audience should be able to follow your rationale (even if implicit) throughout your recordings.
-Without narration or much editing, your audiography should persuasively use sound in order to give audiences a sense of some aspects of your everyday life and soundscapes.
+Without narration or much editing, your audiography should persuasively use sound to give audiences a sense of some aspects of your everyday life and soundscapes.
 Your audio piece should tacitly correspond with class discussions and course material, and those correspondences should be explained and referenced in your written rationale.

 ## Schedule